tessgi/TessGiWebsite/content/pages/observing/proposing-targets.md

 It is anticipated that up to $2.5M in Cycle 1 will be available through this solicitation for the support of approximately ~40 Guest Investigations of one-year duration each.
 Note that additional unfunded Guest Investigation targets may be selected and observed, if target resources permit.
 TESS 2-minute cadence observations are open to all scientists at U.S. or non-U.S. institutions.
 TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions, including TESS science team members.
 Scientists participating in the TESS mission, including members of the Follow-up Team who are not funded by the Project, are eligible for support under this GI Program.
 TESS science team members who already receive support from the Project must provide a compelling justification for the award of additional funds under the GI Program.

-There are typically two categories of K2 GO proposals.
+There are typically two categories of TESS GI proposals, investigators are free to select the catagory that best reflects their scope of their proposed work.
-They are:

- * Small proposals—proposals requesting fewer than 1000 targets,
-with a budget capped at $50,000.
- * Large proposals—proposals requesting 1000 or more targets,
-with a budget capped at $150,000.
-Large proposals must also include the development and dissemination of a value-added community resource product that the proposal will provide at the end of the period of performance of the grant and how that product will be made available to the community.
+ * Small proposals - proposals of limited scope and are capped at a budget of $50,000.
+Funding will be allocated via a formula.
+ * Large proposals - proposal of wide-ranging scope and science yield.
+Large proposals must deliver a clear benefit for the broader scientific community

 Funding for selected programs typically starts upon availability of data to the public archive